 Do you carry out Valuations?

-I can issue a valuation certificate for a small fee but only if I have been instructed to carry out a full inspection of the craft, usually to accompany a Full Condition Survey either for purchase or for insurance.
+I can issue a valuation certificate for a small fee only if I have been instructed to carry out a full inspection of the craft, usually to accompany a Full Condition Survey either for purchase or for insurance.

 Do you carry out Insurance Surveys?